FelixMcFelix/webrtc-conductor/README.md

 ***Note: Breaking changes will regularly occur before v1.0.0 due to instability of the library.
 Use at your own risk!***

+### 0.1.3
+* Addition of simple .close() method on connections.
+This closes a connection for real, and is not intelligently managed.

 ### 0.1.2
 * Change of dependencies to get webrtc-adapter-test from the official git now that API changes have been merged.